 \section{Monodromy of families of Hessenberg varieties}

 In this section we study the monodromy representation of $\pi_1^K(\grs,a)=Z_K(a)\rtimes B_N$ on the primitive cohomology of complete intersections of quadrics $X_m$ (and on the primitive cohomology of their branched double covers $\tX_m$).
-By Theorem \ref{H=X} this gives us a complete description of the monodormy representations of $\pi_1^K(\Lg_1^{rs})$ associated with the families of Hessenberg varieties $\Hess_n^{O,\p}$ and $\Hess_n^{E,\p}$.
+By Theorem \ref{H=X} this gives us a complete description of the monodromy representations of $\pi_1^K(\Lg_1^{rs})$ associated to the families of Hessenberg varieties $\Hess_n^{O,\p}$ and $\Hess_n^{E,\p}$.

 To state the result, let us recall, from~\S\ref{curves}, the monodromy representations $\rho_{C_\chi}:P_{N}\ra Sp(H^1(C_{a,\chi},\bC))\is Sp(2i-2)$ and $\rho_{\tilde C_\chi}:P_{N}\ra Sp(H^1(\tilde C_{a,\chi},\bC))\is Sp(2i-2)$ where $i=\frac {|\chi|} 2$.
 Recall further that, by~\eqref{The monodromy representation is Zariski dense}, these representations are irreducible with Zariski dense image.
 Let us consider the irreducible representation of $Sp(2i-2)$ associated to the fundamental weight $\omega_j$.
 Composing $\rho_{C_\chi}$ and $\rho_{\tilde C_\chi}$ with this fundamental representation we obtain irreducible representations $\on{P}^j_\chi$ and $\tilde{\on{P}}^j_\chi$ of the pure braid group $P_N$.